marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 **Objectives**

 This laboratory guide will teach you how to:
-* Use AWS services such as Athena and EMR to analysis large data volumes, and the Cloudwatch tool to monitor metrics of an EMR cluster.
+* Use AWS services such as Athena and EMR to analyze large data volumes, and the Cloudwatch tool to monitor the metrics of an EMR cluster.
 * Prepare an environment for benchmarking a Big Data platform with the benchmark “TPC-DS” on AWS.
 * Configure and launch an Elastic MapReduce (EMR) cluster running Spark.